GT-STAR-Lab/cap-comm/README.md

 ```

 ## MARBLER
-To install the depedencies, followed the installation instructions in the MARBLER repo [README](https://github.com/GT-STAR-Lab/MARBLER).
+To install the dependencies, follow the installation instructions in the MARBLER repo [README](https://github.com/GT-STAR-Lab/MARBLER).

 ## Download Pre-trained Models